Monday, August 26, 2013

 Plot Summary

 Ernest, a handyman at Kamp Kikakee, achieves his greatest ambition of becoming a camp counsellor when assigned to a gang of juvenile delinquents from the Midstate Boys Detention Center!
-Not only must Ernest wrangle these troublesome youths, but he has to save the camp from being torn down by a giant mining company.
+Apart from wrangling these troublesome youths, Ernest has to save the camp from being torn down by a giant mining company.

 Cast